siddharthh77/Image-Preprocessing-and-Augmentation/README.md

 *   **Python** (3.10 or newer) and `pip`.
 *   **Node.js** (v18 or newer) and `npm` (or `yarn`).
+*   Create a .env.local file and copy all contents from env.example into it.

 ### 1. Backend Setup